Capillary/api-documentation/source/includes/_customer.md

 <aside class="notice">The new identifier that you want to update should be unique across the source (for sources with single accounts) and unique across the account (for sources with multiple accounts).</aside>

-### Request Parameters
+### Request Query Parameters
 Parameter | Description
 --------- | -----------
 customer_id* | Unique id of the customer whose identifiers need to be updated source* | Specify the source in which you want to update customer identifier(s) - FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE.
-For sources that support multiple accounts, you also need to provide the associated account id. account_Id** | Account in which you want to update the customer identifier (Required only for sources with multiple accounts)
+For sources that support multiple accounts, you also need to provide the associated account id. account_Id | Account in which you want to update the customer identifier (Required only for sources with multiple accounts)

+<aside class="notice">Parameters marked with * are mandatory.</aside>

-### Request Attributes
+### Request Body Parameters
 Attributes | Description
 ---------- | -----------
-add | New identifier that you want to add to the existing account.
+add** | New identifier that you want to add to the existing account.
 Pass the identifiers as a key value pair.<code>{“type": "wechat", "value": "TS11"}</code>
-remove | Existing Identifier that you want to remove from the specified account. <code>{"type": "email", "value": "tom.sawyer@example.com"}</code>
+remove** | Existing Identifier that you want to remove from the specified account. <code>{"type": "email", "value": "tom.sawyer@example.com"}</code>
+type* | Type of the identifier that you want to add or remove.
+For example, email, mobile, and wechat. value* | Value of the specified `type`.
+For example, if `type` is email, then pass the email id that you want to add or remove in `value`

+<aside class="notice">Parameters marked with * are mandatory and any one among the parameters marked with ** is required.</aside>

 ### Error Codes